Arteiii/membrs/README.md

 ![](./preview/msedge_YJFwwVlzxc.gif)

-to setup the altest release you can use the executable from github Release page
+to set up the latest release, you can use the executable from the GitHub Release page

 the installer currently only supports linux

-to download and directly run it you can use:
+to download and directly run it, you can use:

 ```shell
 curl -O https://github.com/arteiii/membrs/releases/latest/download/membrs && chmod +x membrs && sudo ./membrs